 This process can take a while depending on your SD card’s device speed and image size.
 Once the dd operation is complete, insert the SD card into the Raspberry Pi and power it on.

 You should be able to log into Kali (as user root, using the password toor) and execute the startx command at the shell prompt to start up the XFCE desktop environment.

 Changing the SSH host keys can be accomplished by doing the following:

 root@kali:~ dpkg-reconfigure openssh-server

 root@kali:~ service ssh restart

-If you are a developer and want to tinker with the Kali Raspberry Pi image, including changing the kernel configuration and generally being adventurous, check out the kali-arm-build-scripts repository on github, and follow the README.md file’s instructions.
-The script to use is rpi.sh
+If you are a developer and want to tinker with the Kali Raspberry Pi image, including changing the kernel configuration, customizing the packages included, or making other modifications, you can work with the rpi.sh script in the kali-arm-build-scripts repository on github, and follow the README.md file’s instructions.

 You will need to set up an ARM cross-compilation environment before you can build a Raspberry Pi image of Kali Linux.
 A general overview of the build process for ARM devices can be found in the article on “Preparing a Kali Linux ARM chroot”.